dwp/dataworks-open-source-policy/documentation.md

 DWP corporate policies apply.
 All publication in open repositories must be compliant with DWP corporate policies.

+## Commercial Restrictions

+Commercially sensitive information must not be published in open repositories.

 ## Licensing
 This document is made available under [the Open Government Licence v3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)